By Parliament Press.

-The Speaker made the call while presiding over a meeting to update MPs on the progress of UWEP regarding implementation of programme goals and how best to lobby for more funding.
+The Speaker made the call while presiding over a meeting to update MPs on the progress of UWEP regarding the implementation of program goals and how best to lobby for more funding.
 The meeting took place at Parliament on Wednesday, 23 May 2018.

 “The women have so little but it is our Fund that is attacked.
 We need to protect this money so that our people can get what they deserve,” Kadaga said.

-She added that Government needed to increase efforts to roll out the Uganda Women’s Entrepreneurship Programme across the country to cater for more beneficiaries.
+She added that the Government needed to increase efforts to roll out the Uganda Women’s Entrepreneurship Programme across the country to cater to more beneficiaries.

 “If we were to rate the Government on this issue, they have failed on the Certificate of Equity and Gender Compliance.
 43,000 women beneficiaries out of about 20 million is too small,” said the Speaker.

-The Speaker also noted that the choice of projects and limits of policy control had to be streamlined so as to effectively disburse money and quality inputs to residents in mostly hard to reach areas.
+The Speaker also noted that the choice of projects and limits of policy control had to be streamlined so as to effectively disburse money and quality inputs to residents in most hard-to-reach areas.

 “Jinja district rejected cassava cuttings from NAADS.
 People are trying to spend money before the financial year closes so they are not thinking about quality,” Kadaga said.